ram-p/ram-p.github.io/_pages/about.md

 I am broadly interested in problems in control, learning and optimization.
 I am currently focused on optimal control and reachability for systems whose dynamics are affected by system faults or adversaries.
 In relation to this, I am working on guaranteeing resilience, safety, and optimality for nonlinear systems in such environments.

-I am also working on a game-theoretic viewpoint on resilience to adversarial attacks, and problems relating to deceiving adversaries in stochastic control systems.
+I am also working on a game-theoretic viewpoint on resilience to adversarial attacks, and problems relating to deceiving adversaries in stochastic environments.
 I plan to think about applications in cyber-physical networks, such as large-scale traffic systems soon.

 I received my MS in Electrical and Computer Engineering at the University of Michigan, Ann Arbor where I worked with [Prof. Peter Seiler](https://seiler.engin.umich.edu/) on analyzing the effect of varying step sizes on the convergence and noise amplification of gradient descent.